IQ404/study-notes/README.md

 - For light, I think of each component of a `vec3(x,y,z)` where $x,y,z \in [0,1]$ in linear color space as the intensity ("rate" of photons) of the corresponding channel. $1$ here means the maximum intensity the display can emit for the corresponding channel.
 Its counterpart in sRGB color space is the perceptual color of the light.

 - For material albedo, I think of each component of a `vec3(x,y,z)` where $x,y,z \in [0,1]$ in linear color space as the proportion of the intensity ("rate" of photons) of the corresponding channel being reflected.
-Its counterpart in sRGB color space is the perceptual color of the material when it is illuminated by `[1,1,1]` light.
+Its counterpart in sRGB color space is the perceptual color of the material when it is illuminated by a light of color `[1,1,1]`.

 ### A simplified Phong shading

 ### A Quick Setup of a Skybox using Cube Map

+### Environment Mapping

+### Fresnel Effect

 ### Toon/Cel Shading